How To Tell If Your Goat Is Pregnant

 • Udder Development: Her udder will begin to fill out about six weeks before she is due to kid.
 This change can be more pronounced in goats that have kidded previously.

-See also Can Goats Eat Cabbage?
-A Comprehensive Guide for Goat Owners
+See also Can Rabbits Eat Lettuce?
+A Comprehensive Guide

 Appetite and Dietary Adjustments